 I love making Halloween costumes for our girls.
 Each year I work with our girls to design their costume ideas and I love seeing their creativity grow as they sketch out their plans and we turn them into reality.

-My 14-year-old niece Julia decided to make a pretty ghost costume with a cape full of flowing fabric and a haunting hood.
+Lasty year, my 14-year-old niece Julia decided to make a pretty ghost costume with a cape full of flowing fabric and a haunting hood.
 We created this unique and fabulous DIY Ghost Costume and I’ve updated the tutorial for this Halloween season with more details on how to make the cape.

 How To Make A Ghost Costume

-For our costume, in addition to our hooded cape, we sewed a kerchief skirt and a cowl neck top with long, shredded sleeves.
+For our costume, in addition to our hooded cape, we sewed a handkerchief skirt and a cowl neck top with long, shredded sleeves.

 We are thrilled with how well our ghost costume turned out.

-We used organza for the hooded cape which gives the cape a shimmering, luxurious quality.
+The organza fabric we used for the hooded cape gives the costume a shimmering, luxurious quality.

 We were going to make the cape from sparkling white tulle but opted for organza instead.
 I am so glad we did.
 I love how the cape almost glows in the light.

-One of the challenges with many DIY ghost costumes is that they can block vision, making it hard for kids to see while trick or treating.
+One of the challenges with making a DIY ghost costume is that it can block vision, making it hard for kids to see while trick or treating.

 Since this ghost costume uses a hood that doesn’t cover your face, it’s much safer for kids or teens to wear while out on Halloween night.